Xperia XZ Premium: Will 4K HDR Display Phablet Finally Put Sony On The Map?

 Though most eyes in the mobile market are eyeing the upcoming release of Samsung’s Galaxy S8 and Apple’s iPhone 8, a number of notable smartphone manufacturers are also bringing some very compelling devices to the table this year.
-Among these is Japanese tech giant Sony, which is set to release its latest flagship device, the Sony Xperia XZ Premium, sometime this spring.
+Among these is Japanese tech giant Sony, which is set to release its latest flagship device, the Sony Xperia XZ Premium, sometime this Spring.

 Sony Xperia phones have always been among the best handsets in the market, but just like HTC’s devices, each of the company’s flagships has so far failed to capture the interest of the majority of mobile consumers.
 Things changed a little with last year’s Xperia XZ, which boasted an attractive finish and snappy performance.